 When we first met our volunteer coordinator, Marta, at the Costa Rica Center in San Jose, I could tell she was full of energy.
-A small Costa Rican woman, she walked quickly down the sidewalk away from our hotel, as Andreia, our International Projects Specialist, and I tried to keep up.
+A small Costa Rican woman, she walked quickly down the sidewalk away from our hotel, as Andreia, our International Site Specialist, and I tried to keep up.
 When we got to her car, she shuffled us in, having a busy agenda for the day.

 In the morning, we would be visiting the houses of four of our sponsored children, and then we would be meeting the eighteen children enrolled in our program at the community center, which Marta uses as their monthly meeting spot.
 There, the mothers and the children had something special planned for us.